uf-icbr-bioinformatics/dasa/README.md

 ```

 Each experimental condition should be represented by at least two samples (biological replicates).
-The peaks file is assumed to be in MACS format, and bam_file is the BAM file that MACS called
+The peaks file can be in BED format (with at least three columns: chromosome, start, end) or in MACS format,
-peaks on.
+and bam_file is the BAM file that peaks were called on.
 Peak files and BAM files should be located in the launch directory.

 The Contrasts file is a tab-delimited file with two columns, indicating the pairs of conditions to be
 compared with each other.
 Use the --example option to see an example of these two files.